 Homework will be based on the Knowledge organisers issued for every topic.

-Homework checkers every week

-Online using ActiveLearn - see note below regarding Login

-All lessons and knowledge organisers are on Teams
+Homework will be set and monitored online using Languagenut.
+Learning homework and practice exam questions will also be set.
+All lessons and knowledge organisers are on Teams.

-There is a Knowledge Organiser for every topic
+There is a Knowledge Organiser for every topic.